iTwin/viewer-components-react/packages/itwin/property-grid/README.md

 ## Performance tracking

-Components from this package allows consumers to track performance of the some features.
+Components from this package allows consumers to track performance of specific features.

-This can be achieved by passing `onPerformanceMeasured` function to `PropertyGridComponent` or `PropertyGridUiItemsProvider`. `onPerformanceMeasured` function is invoked with feature id and time elapsed.
+This can be achieved by passing `onPerformanceMeasured` function to `PropertyGridComponent` or `PropertyGridUiItemsProvider`.
+The function is invoked with feature id and time elapsed as the component is being used.
 List of tracked features:

 * `"properties-load"` - time it takes to load properties data after selection changes.
 * `"elements-list-load"` - time it takes to populate elements list when multiple elements are selected.